mblockelet/opentezos/docs/dapp/temple-wallet.md

 ## Faucet import

-Let's import a faucet for the _Florence_ network.
-First, download a faucet JSON from [faucet.tzalpha.net](https://faucet.tzalpha.net/).
+Let's import a faucet for the _Hangzhou_ network.
+First, download a faucet JSON from [teztnets.xyz](https://teztnets.xyz/hangzhounet-faucet).

 Then, open the Temple Wallet.
-Click on the network dropdown bar (1), select _Florence_ network.
+Click on the network dropdown bar (1), select _Hangzhou_ network.
 Then click on your account thumbnail (2), then "Import account" and finally "Faucet file".
 You can load your JSON file here.

 Once the activation is confirmed, you will automatically be redirected to the _Temple_ main page with your activated account.